It’s time for a new mortgage match-up.

 But the 20-year mortgage results in interest savings of nearly $60,000 over the life of the loan!
 This borrower would also own their home free and clear an entire decade earlier.

-This can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.
+This shorter term can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.

-But again, the payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.
+But again, the monthly payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.

 Go With a 20-Year Fixed Mortgage to Stay on Course